timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | url              | OpenSea url of the collection   |
 | details          | Other extra data fields (JSONB) |

 The `collections` table holds information about the NFT collections.

-One row represents a unique NFT collection
+One row represents a unique NFT collection.

-One collection includes multiple unique NFTs (that are in the `assets` table)

-`slug` is a unique identifier of the collection
+One collection includes multiple unique NFTs (that are in the `assets` table).
+The `slug` field is a unique identifier of the collection.

-### accounts
+### The accounts table

 | Data field       | Description               |
 |------------------|---------------------------------|